shreyasirc/AI-Entrepre-Neural/README.md

 We have used OpenVino in Google Colab.
 There was a significant improvement of inference time when we used OpenVino

-Total time required for inferencing ,without using OpenVino : 61.770 s Total time required for inferencing ,by using OpenVino : 45.764 s
+Total time required for inferencing ,without using OpenVino : 61.770 s<br/>
+Total time required for inferencing ,by using OpenVino : 45.764 s

 Hence, time taken for a single image after inference using OpenVino is 0.152 s0